sanifhimani/docyard/README.md

 ### Navigation
 - **Sidebar navigation** - Automatic sidebar with nested folders and collapsible sections
 - **Sidebar customization** - Custom ordering, icons, and external links via config
+- **Table of Contents** - Auto-generated TOC with heading anchors and smooth scrolling
+- **Previous/Next navigation** - Auto-detection from sidebar with frontmatter override support
 - **Active page highlighting** - Always know where you are

 ### Markdown